-Since Juniper made that prediction, there have been occasional stories involving IoT devices – including a recent attack on a university’s lampposts – but established IT frameworks have continued to be the prime target.
+Since Juniper made that prediction, there have been occasional stories involving IoT devices – including an attack on a university’s lampposts – but established IT frameworks have continued to be the prime target.
 The reason for the rise, Juniper claims, is that technologies are becoming more prevalent across the world, growing exponentially in urban areas and emerging in less developed areas.
 This is both creating more targets for attacks and arming more potential cyber criminals.

 Millions of Americans have been victims

 The United States alone accounted for 47% of the world’s data breaches last year, and a number of recent surveys have looked deeper into the frequency and cost of data breaches.
 Global think tank RAND, which surveyed Americans about consumer attitudes to data breaches, reports that 28% of respondents (representing an estimated 64 million US adults) said that they had experienced a breach notification in the past year.
 The average cost of a breach was $500 but figures varied depending on the information that was compromised: